Sceptre/sceptre/docs/_source/docs/stack_config.rst

 from the Stack config filename.

 .. note::
   This key is deprecated in favor of the `template`_ key.
+It will be removed in the next major release, Sceptre version 3.x

 template
 ~~~~~~~~